highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/02.run-scripts/docs.md

 For the scripts themselves, High Fidelity uses the JavaScript syntax and High Fidelity provides a robust [JavaScript API](https://wiki.highfidelity.com/wiki/Category:JavaScript_API).
 If you plan to share your code with the community, we recommend following the [Coding Standards](https://wiki.highfidelity.com/wiki/Coding_Standards).

 To write scripts, you can use your favorite JavaScript editor.
-The [create butterflies](https://wiki.highfidelity.com/wiki/Create_butterflies) tutorial uses the example script, butterfly.js, to show you how to run and edit scripts using the script editor.
+The [create butterflies](https://wiki.highfidelity.com/wiki/Create_butterflies) tutorial uses the example script `butterfly.js` to show you how to run and edit scripts using the script editor.